openvinotoolkit/model_server/release_files/nginx-mtls-auth/README.md

 == Quick Start

 1. Ensure you have `openvino/model_server` image available; either locally, or you have an Internet connection to download official image.
+2. Run `./build.sh` to build nginx image extra layer.
-2. In terminal 1, execute `build_generate_certs_and_start_secure_model_server.sh` script.
-It will build extra nginx layer, generate certificates (insecure, for testing only), download sample model and start the container.
+3. In terminal 1, execute `./generate_certs_and_start_secure_model_server.sh` script.
+It will generate certificates (insecure, for testing only), download sample model and start the container.
-3. In terminal 2, execute either/or `./test_grpc.sh or `./test_rest.sh`.
+4. In terminal 2, execute either/or `./test_grpc.sh or `./test_rest.sh`.
 Those will try to connect to abovemenationed container and use our example python client to test the system.

 NOTE: Please ensure that your proxy setting are correct, both during model download and during `docker build` operation - adjust build.sh if needed.